-Other income (expense), net, consists primarily of interest expense and foreign currency realized and unrealized gains and losses related to the impact of transactions denominated in a foreign currency, including balances between subsidiaries.
-Interest income, net of interest expense, consists primarily of interest on our term loan facility, fees on our revolving credit facility, loss on debt extinguishment and amortization of debt issuance costs.
+Other income (expense), net, consists primarily of interest income and interest expense, as well as foreign currency realized and unrealized gains and losses related to the impact of transactions denominated in a foreign currency, including balances between subsidiaries.
+Interest income, net of interest expense, consists primarily of interest income primarily from money market funds, bank deposits, and certificates of deposits, interest expense on our former term loan facility, fees on our revolving credit facility, loss on debt extinguishment and amortization of debt issuance costs.